 The parathyroid glands are somewhat superimposed onto the thyroid but the cells are largely different from the thyroid and are easily recognizable.

+The function of the parathyroid is in regards to regulating calcium levels.
 Calcium is largely important in the Muscular and Nervous systems to allow for muscular movement as well as nerve conduction.

+3.)
 PTH stimulates osteoclasts to break down bone and release calcium into the blood.